mitric-lab/tincr/README.md

 Since the end of 2020/beginning of 2021, MKL was made part of Intel's oneAPI toolkits.
 MKL can be installed via the link as before.
 However, the environment variable $MKLROOT must now be set with the `setvars.sh` script, which is located in the root installation directory of MKL.
-In the case of the older versions you have to execute the `mklvars.sh` script that is located in the installation directory of the MKL Library.
+In the case of the older versions you have to execute the `mklvars.sh` script that is located in the installation directory of the MKL Library. s
 ```bash
 source /path/to/MKL/mklvars.sh intel64
 ```